All Episodes

 Like the scientists did provide material benefits and then it didn't.

-Yeah, this is what I understood when you said that science has replaced the role of religion by providing material benefits.
+replaced the role of religion by providing material benefit.

 Well, so sorry, but remember, originally science was private.

-Science was voluntary.
+Science was voluntary, right?

 And so I've got a whole scene in my novel called Just Poor about the rise of science in the middle of nowhere.

-Like there were scientific communities, even in the middle of like farming communities.
+Like there were scientific communities, even in the middle of, like, farming communities.

 So science was private.